Vieques, Puerto Rico: Hurricane Maria and rebuilding efforts

 Puerto Rico was struck by Hurricane Maria on September 20, 2017, and the storm caused widespread devastation and a near-total shutdown of the island's tourism-based economy.
 The largest hotel on the island, The W, has not reopened since the storm, but most smaller hotels, bed and breakfasts, and Airbnb operators have resumed operations.

 As of December 2019, the Susana Centeno Hospital in Vieques had not been repaired and remained shuttered.
 Expectant mothers had to travel to the main island of Puerto Rico to give birth.
 People needing dialysis had to travel to the main island.
 In November 2018, a mobile dialysis machine was delivered to a temporary clinic.

 On January 21, 2020, the Federal Emergency Management Agency (FEMA) approved $39.5 million to help rebuild its only hospital after damage caused by Hurricane Maria.
 FEMA approved the funding after the Office of Management and Budget agreed to provide money to rebuild the Susan Centeno community health center based on its "replacement value."

-The family of Jaideliz Moreno Ventura, 13, whose 2020 death was blamed on the lack of a functioning hospital and lifesaving medical equipment in Vieques, is suing the government for violation of human and civil rights.
+The family of Jaideliz Moreno Ventura, 13, whose 2020 death was blamed on the lack of a functioning hospital and lifesaving medical equipment in Vieques, sued the government for violation of human and civil rights.
 Funds for rebuilding the hospital were approved two weeks after Jaideliz's death.

 While Governor Pedro Pierluisi expected construction to begin on the hospital rebuild in 2022, it was delayed until 2023 with the holdup blamed on both construction complications on the island and further bureaucratic procedures by FEMA.
 As of November 2024, construction was not yet complete.